jnoriega232/DNS/README.md

 **Step 4:** Flush the DNS cache (ipconfig /flushdns).
 Observe the cache becomes empty.

 - In order to flush the DNS cache, we need to open Command Prompt as an administrator.
 Then execute the command "ipconfig /flushdns"
-  -Observe it says "Successfully flushed the DNS Resolver Cache"
+  - Observe it says "Successfully flushed the DNS Resolver Cache"

 <p align="center">
 <img src="https://i.imgur.com/X5zbQ2Z.png" height="70%" width="70%" alt="Azure Free Account"/>